jaburke166/SLOctolyzer/README.md

 Please find the journal article describing SLOctolyzer's entire pipeline [here](https://tvst.arvojournals.org/article.aspx?articleid=2802220), which was previously published in ARVO's Translational Vision Science and Technology.

 SLOctolyzer is also capable of extracting clinically-relevant features of interest of the segmented retinal vessels.
-The code used to measure retinal vessel features is heavily based on the code produced by [Automorph](https://tvst.arvojournals.org/article.aspx?articleid=2783477), whose codebase can be found [here](https://github.com/rmaphoh/AutoMorph).
+The code used to measure retinal vessel features is heavily based on the code produced by [Automorph](https://tvst.arvojournals.org/article.aspx?articleid=2783477), whose codebase can be found [here](https://github.com/rmaphoh/AutoMorph), and an improved version [here](https://github.com/jaburke166/AutoMorphalyzer).

 See below for a visual description of SLOctolyzer's analysis pipeline.